aaron-grau/curic/javascript/projects/intro_js_exercises/README.md

 So a course could meet `['mon', 'wed', 'fri']` during block #1.
   * Update your constructor function to also take a time block and days of the week
 * Write a method `Course.prototype.conflictsWith` which takes a second `Course` and returns true if they conflict
-* Update `Student.prototype.enroll` so that you raise an error if a `Student` enrolls in a new course that conflicts with an existing course time
+* Update `Student.prototype.enroll` so that an error is raised if a `Student` enrolls in a course that conflicts with an existing course time
-  * May want to write a `Student.prototype.hasConflict` method to help.
+  * Write a `Student.prototype.hasConflict` helper method

+### Recap

+Though we will be relying on Rails for most of our data modeling going forward, there are times when model logic is best handled on the frontend.
+In this case we may find it beneficial to use OOP to aid us in that abstraction.

 [oo-js]: ../../readings/object-oriented-js.md

-## Phase 7: Prototypical Monkey-patching

-Go back and redo the relevant exercises by defining a method on the object's prototype (i.e. define `myEach` on the `Array` prototype, `substrings` on the `String` prototype, etc.).
+## You are the hero of your own story!
+Move on to the next exercise. :smiley_cat: